Omnipotence paradox: Paradox is meaningless: the question is sophistry

 In other words, the 'limit' on what omnipotence 'can' do is not a limit on its actual agency, but an epistemological boundary without which omnipotence could not be identified (paradoxically or otherwise) in the first place.
-In fact, this process is merely a fancier form of the classic Liar Paradox: If I say, "I am a liar", then how can it be true if I am telling the truth therewith, and, if I am telling the truth therewith, then how can I be a liar?
+This process is merely a fancier form of the classic Liar Paradox: If I say, "I am a liar", then how can it be true if I am telling the truth therewith, and, if I am telling the truth therewith, then how can I be a liar?
 So, to think that omnipotence is an epistemological paradox is like failing to recognize that, when taking the statement, 'I am a liar' self-referentially, the statement is reduced to an actual failure to lie.
 In other words, if one maintains the supposedly 'initial' position that the necessary conception of omnipotence includes the 'power' to compromise both itself and all other identity, and if one concludes from this position that omnipotence is epistemologically incoherent, then one implicitly is asserting that one's own 'initial' position is incoherent.
-Therefore, the question (and therefore the perceived paradox) is meaningless.
-Nonsense does not suddenly acquire sense and meaning with the addition of the two words, "God can" before it.
-Lewis additionally said that, "Unless something is self-evident, nothing can be proved."
+Therefore, the question (and thus the perceived paradox) is meaningless.
+Nonsense does not suddenly acquire sense and meaning by adding the words "God can" before it.
+Lewis additionally said that, "Unless something is self-evident, nothing can be proved".
 This implies for the debate on omnipotence that, as in matter, so in the human understanding of truth: it takes no true insight to destroy a perfectly integrated structure, and the effort to destroy has greater effect than an equal effort to build; so, a man is thought a fool who assumes its integrity, and thought an abomination who argues for it.
 It is easier to teach a fish to swim in outer space than to convince a room full of ignorant fools why it cannot be done.